-Recently, a number of academics have asserted the right to scrutinise emerging transgender policies and legislation, with the stated aim of protecting cisgendered women from discrimination or harm.
-But in doing so they arguably establish a false conflict between cis and trans women – on the basis that cis women’s rights are being overlooked in favour of trans rights.
+Recently, a number of academics have scrutinised emerging transgender policies and legislation, with the stated aim of protecting cisgendered women from discrimination or harm.
+But in doing so they establish a false conflict between cis and trans women – on the basis that cis women’s rights are being overlooked in favour of trans rights.
 Setting up this binary division between cis and trans women delegitimises a trans person’s gender identity and centres the conversation around their assigned identity at birth, and often their body.
 Emphasising the need to protect cis women also implies that trans women are suspect, placing in question their identities and rights.

-When the rights and experiences of trans people are represented as an issue of academic freedom, nobody wins.
-Although higher education equality policies call for respect, they don’t restrict academic freedom; essentially, policy-theorising is welcome, but questioning a trans person’s identity and dignity is not.
+When the rights and experiences of trans people are represented as an issue of academic freedom, those rights and experiences are minimised and equality work is mischaracterised.
+Although higher education equality policies call for respect, they don’t restrict academic freedom; essentially, policy-theorising is welcome, but questioning a trans person’s identity is not.
 If a student believes that an academic has crossed a line, whether inadvertently or as a result of prejudice, their primary recourse under university policy is to lodge a complaint, which should be investigated under normal university procedures.

 Investigation and resolution of complaints can be difficult – even traumatic – for both the subject and object of the complaint.
-Crucially, there is often a power differential at play, meaning there is work to be done in exploring how these complaints can be handled fairly.
-The common framing of the issue as a generational conflict between feminist foremothers and snowflake students makes it much more difficult for universities to consider thoughtfully the experiences of all trans and non-binary staff and students, and diverts attention from the fight for trans equality.
+But crucially, there is often a power differential at play, meaning there is work to be done in exploring how these complaints can be handled fairly.
+The common framing of these complaints as a generational conflict between feminist foremothers and snowflake students makes it much more difficult for universities to consider thoughtfully the experiences of trans and non-binary staff and students, and diverts attention from the fight for trans equality.

 This focus on academic freedom is dog-whistle politics rather than a meaningful attempt to engage with trans people or policies.
 We don’t have to choose between free speech and trans people, or cis women and trans women, and we should be proud of cis and trans students looking after each other and reporting discrimination.
 Universities understand, or should understand, the need to focus on building trans-inclusive policies in partnership with trans people, rather than dividing and conquering.